You may be surprised to know that there is more than one way to wear a dress shirt.

 You should wear your dress shirt so that it falls midway to your pelvis.

 Pay close attention that it isn’t so long that it looks more like a medieval tunic.
 But, on the other hand, it can’t be so short that you show some belly every time you raise your arms.

-You can literally loosen up when you are wearing a dress shirt – by leaving a couple of top buttons undone.
+You can loosen up when wearing a dress shirt – by leaving a couple of top buttons undone.
 For a relaxed approach, leave the top two unbuttoned.

 However, if you are aiming for a super chill vibe, you can undo the top three.

 Be aware, though, that if you leave three buttons or more open, it’s best to wear a t-shirt under your dress shirt.